Lifemark

 Lifemark is a 2022 American Christian drama film by director Kevin Peeples, adapting the true story of the adoption of David Scotton, previously depicted in the 2018 short documentary film I Lived on Parker Avenue.
 It tells the story of how a young man's mother considered aborting him, but instead made an adoption plan for him, and later reconnected with him as a young adult.

 Kirk Cameron, Alex Kendrick, and Raphael Ruggero star, while the Kendrick Brothers co-wrote the script with Peeples and act as executive producers.
+It is the Kendrick brothers' eighth film, the fifth through their subsidiary, Kendrick Brothers Productions, their first adaptation of a true story and their first film since Flywheel not to be distributed by Sony Pictures Releasing.
+Their initial five films were created under Sherwood Pictures.
 The film was released on September 9, 2022, via Fathom Events after traditional distributors declined to release it.
 It received generally positive reviews, and its initial one-week theatrical run was extended an extra week due to its box-office success.

 Plot

-As a pregnant teenager in 1993, Melissa is preparing for an abortion to end her unwanted pregnancy, when at the very last minute "She told the doctor, 'I can’t do this.'"
+As a pregnant teenager, Melissa is preparing for an abortion to end her unwanted pregnancy, when at the very last minute she told the doctor, "I can't do this."
 Instead, she chooses to deliver her son and place him for adoption, where he is adopted by the Colton family of Louisiana.
 Eighteen years later, Melissa reaches out to David through the adoption agency, leading to their connection on social media and ultimately meeting face-to-face.